Graded components of Local cohomology modules II: introduction

-The paper is organized as follows.
-In Section 2, we discuss a few preliminary results that we need.
-In Section 3, we define generalized Eulerian modules on $A_m(A)$, the $m^{th}$-Weyl algebra over $A$ and talk about some basic properties of these modules.
+The paper is structured as follows.
+Section 2 consists of basic preliminaries that we need.
+In Section 3, we talk about de Rham cohomology and Koszul cohomology of generalized Eulerian $A_m(A)$-modules.
 In Section 4, some properties of $A_m(A)$-modules are discussed.
-In Section 5, we show that $H_I^i(M)$ has some nice properties due to its countable generation as an $R=A[X_1, \ldots, X_m]$-module.
-In Section 6 and Section 7 we prove our main results regarding vanishing, tameness and rigidity of graded local cohomology modules.
-In the last Section we give examples to show that Theorems 1.7, 1.8, 1.9, 1.13, 1.14 from \cite{TP2} are false if we don't assume that $A$ is regular.
+In Section 5, we show the countable generation of local cohomology modules.
+In Section 6 and Section 7, we prove our main results regarding vanishing, tameness, and rigidity property of generalized Eulerian $A_m(A)$-modules.
+In Section 8, an application of our theory to graded local cohomology modules are considered.
+In Section 9, we give examples to show that Theorems 1.7, 1.8, 1.9, 1.13, 1.14 in \cite{TP2} are false if we don't assume $A$ is regular.
+The last section is devoted for the study of graded local cohomology module with respect to a pair of ideals.

-{\bf Convention:} Throughout modules considered are left modules over some ring (commutative or not).
-Usually $A, B, R, S$ will denote commutative rings.
-The only non-commutative ring we will consider will be $A_m(A)$, the $m^{th}$ Weyl algebra over a commutative ring $A$.